 Gene manipulation is a technique that involves the manipulation of genetic material, also termed as Genetic Engineering.
 The technology is used by scientists to enhance or modify the characteristics of an individual organism.
 The first genetically modified organism to be created was a bacterium, in 1973 and 1974, the same techniques were applied to mice.
 Since then, genetic modification has advanced largely with its applications in countless fields.

 The process of gene manipulation involves isolation of genetic material from an organism (plant or animal), transfer of genetic material to a suitable vector, transferring of a vector to a host through transfection or transformation.

 Gene manipulation can be carried out through various tools and techniques.

 1. DNA/RNA extraction

 The DNA/RNA is isolated and extraction from cells, this can be done by breaking open the cells using enzymes to destroy macromolecules that are not needed.
-The cells are broken using a ‘lysis buffer’, and the macromolecules inactivated using enzymes such as Proteases for RNA, proteins.
+The cells are broken using a lysis buffer.
+And the macromolecules are inactivated using enzymes such as Proteases for RNA proteins.
 Precipitation of DNA done using alcohol.
 DNA appears to be in white mass/gelatinous form.

 2. PCR: Polymerase Chain Reaction

-DNA Ligase: This enzyme joins two DNA length together forming phosphodiester bond from 5’ phosphate end of a chain to 3’ end of another chain.
+DNA Ligase: This enzyme joins two DNA lengths together, forming a phosphodiester bond from 5’ phosphate end of a chain to 3’ end of another chain.
 The main function involves repairing “nicks” and breaks in single DNA strands.

 DNA Polymerase: It makes DNA from nucleotides and plays an important role in DNA replication.